Scope of the Privacy Notice

 Changes to this Privacy Notice

 DFIN reserves the right at its absolute discretion to change this Privacy Notice from time to time.
 If this Privacy Notice changes, the revised version will be posted at the “Privacy Notice” link on the Site’s home page.
 In the event that the change is significant or material, we will notify you of such a change by revising the link on the home page to read “Newly Revised Privacy Notice.”
 Please check the Privacy Notice frequently.
 Your continued use of our sites constitutes acceptance of such changes in the Privacy Notice, except where further steps are required by applicable law.
-This Privacy Notice was last updated in October 30, 2018.
+This Privacy Notice was last updated on March 28, 2019.

 How to Contact Us

 If you have any questions regarding DFIN’s privacy practices, the use of your personal data, or about this Privacy Notice, please contact us at:

 Donnelley Financial Solutions (DFIN)